chingc/IIDX-Progress/README.md

     * All Level 9 Hard Clear
     * All Level 8 Hard Clear
     * All Level 7 EX Hard Clear
-    * All Level 6 EX Hard Clear
+    * All Level 6 Full Combo
     * All Level 5 Full Combo
 * Grade
     * All Level 4 AAA